Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation

-So far, spontaneous Floquet states have emerged only within mean-field descriptions, imposing a global time origin.
-Hence, even though there is a temporal FNG mode, technically speaking the symmetry breaking of time-translation invariance is not truly spontaneous.
-Here we show that a \textit{bona-fide} quantum, continuous time crystal can be achieved by leveraging the quantum nature of the spontaneous Hawking radiation self-amplified in a BHL.
-Furthermore, we argue that an HTC represents a nonlinear periodic version of the Andreev-Hawking effect.
+Here we show that a \textit{bona-fide} continuous time crystal can be achieved in a spontaneous Floquet state by leveraging the quantum nature of the spontaneous Hawking radiation self-amplified in a BHL, thus denoted as Hawking time crystal (HTC).
+We also prove that the initial BHL has an associated time operator by exploiting its description as a parametric amplifier (PA) \cite{Finazzi2010,Ribeiro2022,deNova2024}, whose behavior determines the asymptotic time crystallization, in turn characterized by another time operator.
+Furthermore, an HTC provides a nonlinear periodic counterpart of the Andreev-Hawking effect.

-\textit{BHL model.---} We take the flat-profile BHL (FPBHL) model as a test ground since, due to its simplicity, neatly captures the physics at play \cite{Carusotto2008,Michel2013,deNova2016,deNova2023}.
-For $t<0$, a 1D homogeneous atomic quasicondensate \cite{Menotti2002} flows from left to right, described by a stationary Gross-Pitaevskii (GP) wavefunction $\Psi_0(x)=\sqrt{n_0}e^{iqx}$.
-The corresponding flow and sound speeds are $v=\hbar q/m<c_0=\sqrt{gn_0/m}$, where $g$ is the coupling constant describing the short-ranged interactions between atoms and $m$ is their mass.
+\textit{BHL model.---} We take the flat-profile BHL (FPBHL) model as test ground since, due to its simplicity, it neatly captures the physics at play in more realistic scenarios \cite{Carusotto2008,Recati2009,Michel2013,deNova2016,deNova2023} (see Appendix A for a comprehensive characterization of the FPBHL).
+For $t<0$, a 1D homogeneous atomic quasicondensate \cite{Menotti2002} flows from left to right, described by a stationary Gross-Pitaevskii (GP) wavefunction $\Psi_0(x)=\sqrt{n_0}e^{iqx}$, whose flow and sound speeds are $v=\hbar q/m<c_0=\sqrt{gn_0/m}$, where $g$ is the coupling constant describing the short-ranged interactions between atoms and $m$ is their mass.
 Hereafter, $\hbar=m=c_0=1$, and the GP wavefunction is rescaled as $\Psi(x,t) \to \sqrt{n_0}\Psi(x,t)$.
-For $t\geq 0$, the external potential and the coupling constant are inhomogeneously quenched so that the condensate becomes supersonic for $|x|<L/2$, with sound speed $c_2<v$, while $\Psi_0(x)$ remains stationary.
-Hence, a BHL configuration is reached, presenting two sonic horizons at $x=\pm L/2$, Fig. \ref{fig:Model}a.
+For $t\geq 0$, the external potential and the coupling constant are piecewise quenched so that $\Psi_0(x)$ remains stationary, and all the dynamics is driven by fluctuations.
+Specifically, we choose $g(x)$ such that the condensate is supersonic for $|x|<L/2$, with sound speed $c_2<v$, so there are two sonic horizons at $x=\pm L/2$, resulting in a stationary BHL, Fig. \ref{fig:Model}a.

-A BHL is characterized by the emergence of a finite Bogoliubov spectrum of complex frequencies.
-We focus on short cavities containing only one degenerate unstable mode with purely imaginary frequency $i\Gamma$, whose quantum amplitude $\hat{X}$ behaves as the position operator associated to the annihilation operator of a degenerate parametric amplifier \cite{deNova2024}.
-This optimal cavity choice both maximizes the growth rate $\Gamma$ and minimizes the transient towards the final state \cite{Michel2013,deNova2016,deNova2023}.
-Once excited, the lasing amplitude is exponentially amplified up to the saturation regime, where interactions become critical.
-In general, a condensate flowing over some obstacle with velocity $v$ above certain critical velocity $v_c$ asymptotically approaches the CES state \cite{deNova2022},
+A BHL is characterized by a finite Bogoliubov spectrum of complex frequencies.
+We focus on short cavities containing only one degenerate unstable mode with purely imaginary frequency $i\Gamma$, $\Gamma>0$.
+This optimal cavity choice both maximizes $\Gamma$ and minimizes the transient towards the final state \cite{Michel2013,deNova2016,deNova2023}.